 Skip to content

-• Witness daemon — run safe HA with only 2 data nodes
+• Witness daemon — safe HA with only 2 data nodes

-• Read-only enforcement — followers reject writes, point clients to the leader
+• Read-only enforcement — followers reject writes and return the current leader’s address so clients redirect

 • Multi-database — each database replicates independently